 The pigment that gives orange veggies their safety-vest color is the same one your body uses to make vitamin A—and this nutrient is vital for immune-system health.
 It even makes immunizations—like that flu shot you just got-more effective.
 And emerging research suggests vitamin A may provide some protection against autoimmune diseases, such as type 1 diabetes, lupus and multiple sclerosis.

 Recipe to Try: Apple-Pumpkin Muffins

-Pumpkin is often paired with sugar (hello, lattes and pie!), but the spices that typically liven up its flavor-namely ginger and cinnamon-are really good for you too.
+Pumpkin is often paired with sugar (hello, lattes and pie!), but the spices that typically liven up its flavor-namely ginger and cinnamon—are really good for you too.
 Ginger helps soothe an upset tummy and reduce pain.
 Cinnamon helps reduce muscle soreness and benefits your blood sugar.
-Go ahead and spice up your pumpkin treats, just watch the added sugar.
+Go ahead and spice up your pumpkin treats, just be mindful of the added sugar.